fractalide/fractalide/edges/README.md

 }
 ```

-`Exposed edges` allow `agents` to be kick started.
+`Exposed edges` or `imsgs` kick start `agents` into action, otherwise they won't start.
 Due to the dataflow nature of `agents` they will politely wait for data before they start doing anything.
 This is the equivalent of passing the path of a data source to some executable on the command line.
 Without the argument the program would just sit or fail.
 Another way of looking at it might be a pipeline that has come to the surface to accept some form of input.

+We use the name `exposed edge` to differentiate between a `hidden edge`, but by far the most common usage is `imsg` and `edge`.

-#### Hidden Edge
+#### Hidden Edge or Edge

-`Hidden edges` are represented with this syntax `->` and `=>`, and they are used to control the flow direction of the data.
-Hence the process of programming a `subgraph` is essentially digging ditches and laying pipes.
+`Hidden edges` are represented with this syntax `->` and `=>`, and are used to control the direction flowing data.
+Hence the process of programming a `subgraph` is essentially digging ditches and laying pipelines between buildings.

+Examples of `hidden edges`

 * From one `agent` to another `agent`: